Don’t turn in to the Christmas pudding!

 - Drink water – I can appreciate you are shopping all day and you want to stop for one of those fancy festive coffees and that is fine but you must drink water as well.
 Take a bottle with you, do not get dehydrated.
 The easiest way to gain weight is to be dehydrated.

 - Eat treats – yes I did say that, eat your treats over several days, the minute you consume an entire box of chocolates in one go you are doomed.
 Don’t save everything up for Christmas day, savour your treats.
 The better the quality of your treats the better they will be for you, think dark chocolate covered Brazil nuts and stick your nose up at the Quality Street.
 Be a chocolate snob, invest in quality rather than quantity.
+Learn how to make healthy Christmas treats HERE.

 - Drink Alcohol – but in moderation, the more you drink the more weight you will put on and the worse you will feel and the more you will want to eat!
+If you want to STOP or manage your drinking habit then I can highly recommend Melanie Flower.

 - Party – yes dance your socks off, shake those hips, move your body!
+And DO NOT stop your exercise classes – plan them in to your week!

 - Sleep – get enough sleep, insufficient sleep will make you crave sugar and stimulants.